dine2014/texbook-mfbook-bugs/bugs.md

 tex.web|§1062|\<`hlist`\>|\<hlist\>
 mf.web|§632|‘to be read again’.|‘to be read again’;

-Page 47 of *The TeXbook* implies that characters of category 13 are converted to tokens “by attaching the category code”, but [this is a white lie](https://tex.stackexchange.com/a/577952).
+*The TeXbook* leaves it unclear whether active characters are character tokens (e.g. page 47), control sequences (e.g. page 268, line -10), or a third kind of tokens (e.g. page 270, line 4).

 Exercise 8.1 of *The METAFONTbook* assumes that the ‘..’ operator is left-associative.
 In fact (*p* .. *q*) .. *r* is usually different from *p* .. *q* .. *r*.
 But I think this is a white lie.